Olivia5k/trans-hub/content/en/docs/gender-affirming-surgeries/MtF-MtX-Surgeries.md

 Colovaginplasty is a technique using a piece of the sigmoid colon to line the neovagina.
 The sigmoid colon is the lower, s-shaped part of the big intestestine, right before it become the rectum.
 Some surgeons use a piece of the the right colon instead, claiming less risks and better recovery.
 The piece of colon ususally comes as a complement to penile inversion: the entry of the vagina is made with reversed penile skin, and the depth is created with the colon.
 The piece of colon used is not completely detached from the intestine before being used for lining the neovagina.
 It is only a flap, that is pulled and attached, so that it remains fully vascularized.

 This option is offered by some surgeons in case of lack of penile and scrotal skin tissue, preventing a classic penile-inversion technique (after orchiectomy with scrotal skin removal, or small penis), or as a corrective surgery after a penile-inversion that did not turn good.
-Some surgeons, however, start to propose the technique as a first intervention to people with enough penile skin, as they estimates that the risks are covered by benefits.
+Some surgeons, however, start to propose the technique as a first intervention to people with enough penile skin, as they estimates that the risks are covered by benefits. **This risk-benefit ratio remains yours to determine, according to your expectations, lifestyle, and general health condition.**

 It is indeed usually considered more risky, since it involves abdominal surgery.
-Those risks are lowered if laparoscopy (minimally invasive surgery) is used instead of open surgery, and even more if the laparoscopy is robotically assisted.
+Those risks are lowered if laparoscopy (minimally invasive surgery) is used instead of open surgery.
+Most surgeons argue that a robotically assisted laparoscopy does not bring more safety and precision as the colon harvest technique is a simple and straightforward procedure.
+This does not mean, however, that an abdominal surgery is without complication.

 The recovery is a bit more complicated since the colon has to be reconnected after extracting a flap (anastomosis).

 The technique is, however, prefered by some people because the colon is a mucous tissue, which offers self-lubrication, elasticity, and less risk of stenosis.
 Frequent dilations become less important (though still encouraged, escpecaily for the vaginal entrance which is typically made with penile skin).